-3 An example (Appa):
+3 An example (SQLJTest):

-On the location \\\db-srv-1\\studkursinfo\\IS4 vt2005\\mysqljtest\\ on the local network you'll find the file Appa.sqlj and the makefile.
-Appa.sqlj is the complete source code of this example and there you'll see all syntax used in this introduction in its context.
-Makefile is the file containing the instructions used together with the nmake program to create your running Java application.
+On the location \\db-srv-1\StudentCourseMaterial\IS4 spring 2007\SQLjTest on the local network you'll find the file SQLJTest.sqlj and the makefile.
+SQLJTest.sqlj is the complete source code of this example and there you'll see all syntax used in this introduction in its context. makefile is the file containing the instructions used together with the nmake program to create your running Java application.

-- 1. First of all, create a new folder (preferably on your d: drive) and name it something convenient like for example mySQLJ. - 2.
-Copy the source file Appa.sqlj and the makefile from the network to your new folder.
+- 1. First of all, create a new folder (preferably on your d: drive) and name it something convenient like for example SQLJTest. - 2.
+Copy the source file SQLJTest.sqlj and the makefile from the network to your new folder.

-Now, the Appa.sqlj file is not compiled yet, as you'll see if you open it in a text editor like for example notepad.
+The SQLJTest.sqlj file is not compiled yet, as you'll see if you open it in a text editor like for example notepad.
 In fact it's not even a complete Java source file.
-If you try to compile it through javac all you'll get is a handful of problems.
-Appa.sqlj is still in its SQLJ specific high level programming language, which is easily readable and meaningful for the human eye.
+If you try to compile it through javac, all you'll get is a handful of problems.
+SQLJTest.sqlj is still in its SQLJ specific high level programming language, which is easily readable and meaningful for the human eye.

 3. Compile the .sqlj file by using the SQLJ pre-compiler to create a new .java file.
-Probably the easiest way to do this is by placing yourself in the newly created folder using a Windows Command Prompt (in this case d:\mySQLJ) and issue the command: nmake Appa.
+Probably the easiest way to do this is by placing yourself in the newly created folder using a Windows Command Prompt (in this case d:\SQLJTest) and issue the command: nmake sqlJTest.
 This will execute the following commands from the makefile:

 '''

 Use the java compiler

 CC= javac

+'''